 Disadvantages of Time Division Duplexing

-While Time Division Duplexing (TDD) offers numerous benefits, it also comes with certain drawbacks.
-These disadvantages can impact the overall performance and efficiency of communication systems.
+While Time Division Duplexing (TDD) offers numerous advantages, it is not without its drawbacks.
+These limitations can impact the performance and applicability of TDD in certain scenarios.

 - Latency: Time slots can introduce delays in data transmission.